Sodium Bicarbonate tablets

 - Cushing's syndrome

-- an unusual or allergic reaction to sodium bicarbonate, other medicines, foods, dyes, or preservatives
+- An unusual or allergic reaction to sodium bicarbonate, other medications, foods, dyes, or preservatives

-Take this medicine by mouth.
+Take this medication by mouth.
 Dissolve it in a glass of water before taking.
 Do not take tablets whole.
-Follow the directions on the package label.
-Take your medicine at regular intervals.
-Do not take it more often than directed.
+Take it as directed on the package label.
+Keep taking it unless your care team tells you to stop.